dojo/dojo.io/site/source/tutorials/1010_containers_and_injecting_state/index.md

 {% include_codefile 'demo/finished/biz-e-corp/src/main.ts' lines:30,31 %}

 The first statement creates a `registry` where the application context can be registered.
 The second statement registers the `ApplicationContext` instance with newly created registry.
 The registry provides a way to register a widget via a label, making it accessible to other parts of the application.
 You can learn more in the [registry tutorial](../comingsoon.html).

+{% instruction 'Add the registry to the projector' %}

 We need to pass the `registry` to the `projector` via the `setProperties` method to ensure that it is available for all widget and container instances.